 In our quest to make the best role play costumes, we have chosen durable fabrics that wash well and can go in the dryer.
 Our costumes have been washed many many times to make sure they keep their shape and colour and to make sure they last.
 To be perfectly honest most of the occupational role play costumes get even softer with washing!

 Unlike a lot of other kids costumes, we use real buttons.
 We believe that costumes should be as realistic as possible and that it is good for little hands to develop the skill of opening and closing buttons and buckles.
 All our chunky buttons are securely sewn on but if one does come off and disappear down the back of the lego box then just drop us an email and we will send you out a replacement.

-We have put together some guidance on how to best care for your new dress up sets.
+We have put together some guidance on how to best care for your new role play costumes.

 I hate doing laundry, here are some tip for making it slightly less painful:

 I am guilty of this all the time but it is not good for clothes or for your machine.
 When you overload your machine a few things happen